Students for Holocaust Awareness present

 Find us on Facebook or Instagram

-All events are free and open to the public through funding and co-sponsored by: Associated Students of Colorado State University (ASCSU), LSC, Hillel of Colorado, Chabad Jewish Student Organization, RHA, International Programs, AEPi and SAEPi.
+All events are free and open to the public through funding and co-sponsored by: Associated Students of Colorado State University (ASCSU), Advisory Council on Jewish Inclusion, LSC, Hillel of Colorado, Chabad Jewish Student Organization, RHA, International Programs, AEPi and SAEPi.